 Finish: Rich gourmet butterscotch, toffee and vanilla blend together excellently with the spicy wood character of this drink.
 I think the toasted barrel aspect is most prevalent in the finish, which is also very long.

 Buying Recommendation: Must Try.
 The butterscotch profile is excellent and not a flavor I get too often in whiskey.
 The spices are both strong and deep.
-I would describe this as a potpourri of spicy goodness and sweat cream.
+I would describe this as a potpourri of spicy goodness and sweet cream.

 I recommend you get a pour if you see it.
 At $75 MSRP the price is fair and if you see it on shelves I could make the argument for “buy it now”.
 I wouldn’t go over $100 on the bottle but if you can find it check it out and you won’t regret it.